austintkim/ApexAutoDealer/README.md

 **Service-specific Getting Started:**

+*Note to user:* This step is critical in order to create an appointment.
+If this step is skipped, a "Status.DoesNotExist" error will be raised and the appointment creation will be unsuccessful.

 ```
 Run docker exec -it project-beta-service-api-1 bash
 Run python manage.py createsuperuser
-Follow prompts and create a username and password (note that creating an email is optional)
+Follow prompts and create a username and password (creating an email is optional)
 Type http://localhost:8080/admin/ into your browser and login using the credentials for the admin account you just created
 Click into Statuses
 Create:
-- A status named "Created" with an id of 0.
+    1. A status with the following two property values:
+        - Name: "Created"
+        - Id: 0
-- A status named "Canceled" with an id of 1.
+    2. A status with the following two property values:
+        - Name: "Canceled"
+        - Id: 1
-- A status named "Finished" with an id of 2.
+    3. A status with the following two property values:
+        - Name: "Finished"
+        - Id: 2

 ```